 Auckland was the first stop on our 3 week trip to New Zealand (see here for the full itinerary).
 With or without a baby after a long haul flight with a significant time difference (in our case 8 hours) it’s a good idea to have a few nights adjusting on arrival.

-3 nights seemed like a lot initially when there’s so many other places to explore in New Zealand, but it was actually the perfect amount of time and we loved exploring the city.
+3 nights in Auckland seemed like a lot initially when there’s so many other places to explore in New Zealand, but it was actually the perfect amount of time and we loved exploring the city.

 Where to stay